Supported Independent Living Overview

 Two support items are available for participants residing in SIL properties who:

 These line items support SIL providers to continue to deliver services and ensure participants receive the support they need.

-The support items will cover three situations when a participant is diagnosed with coronavirus (COVID-19):
+The support items will cover 3 situations where a participant is diagnosed with COVID-19: